forestryio/forestry.io/hugo/content/docs/guides/developing-with-hugo/short-codes.md

 They can be used to add custom markup, format text, generate HTML elements, or pull in data from external sources.

 ## Using Shortcodes in Forestry

-Forestry provides no interface for using shortcodes in the editor, but does support using Hugo shortcodes.

-Users must enter the shortcodes in the format Hugo requires them in the content file.

 You can use Forestry [Snippets](/docs/settings/snippets/) to configure shortcodes in the editor.
 You can also use Hugo shortcodes directly, in the format Hugo requires them in the content file.